tonydang11/Small_GPU/CS365_Report.md

 <img width="1850" height="200" alt="image" src="https://github.com/user-attachments/assets/522084ca-cbaf-4dcf-881f-59acde5ce63b" />

 #### 2.4 ALU Testbench
+a)Purpose of the ALU Testbench

 The ALU Testbench is designed to verify the functional correctness of the Arithmetic Logic Unit (ALU) across multiple operations.
-It focuses on validating both arithmetic results and comparison flags generated by the ALU.
+Its main purpose is to validate both arithmetic computation results and comparison flags generated by the ALU for different operation types.

+b)Code Analysis

 The testbench applies a series of directed test cases, each corresponding to a specific operation code, including addition, subtraction, multiplication, comparison, and immediate addition.
-For each operation, predefined operand values are provided, and the resulting output is observed.
+For each test case, predefined operand values are provided, and the resulting output is observed.

-Simulation output is monitored using $monitor, which displays the operation code, input operands, result, and comparison flag in real time.
+Simulation outputs are monitored using $monitor, which displays the operation code, input operands, result, and comparison flag in real time.
 This allows immediate verification of correctness for each ALU operation.

-By covering different operation types and operand combinations, the testbench ensures that the ALU produces accurate results and correctly asserts control flags.
-This confirms that the ALU behaves as expected and is reliable for use in the compute core.
+By covering multiple operation types and operand combinations, the testbench confirms that the ALU produces accurate results and correctly asserts control flags for use within the compute core.
 ```

 module alu_tb;